 We’ll still celebrate, and it’ll be more meaningful this year.
 The money that we do spend will be useful and targeted at items we both would like for the house, or perhaps a small trip together.

 The days of allowing a holiday to manipulate my spending are over.
-The struggle to not feel bad about will continue.
+The struggle to not feel bad… that’s something that I’ll work through.